Abdulazeez1010/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The eighteenth script diplays all lines that do not contain the specified pattern in the file The ninteenth script displays lines that start with a letter includingg capital letter The twentieth script replaces A and c with Z and e respectively
+The eighteenth script diplays all lines that do not contain the specified pattern in the file The ninteenth script displays lines that start with a letter includingg capital letter The twentieth script replaces A and c with Z and e respectively The twenty-first script removes all letters c and C